VS Code + GitHub Copilot

 5. On first-time setup, MVS will open a browser window to connect to the Mobb platform.
 You will be prompted to log in and authorize the IDE integration.

-To ensure check_for_new_available_fixes is always called at the end of every session, you should deploy a rulebook in your repository.
-In VS Code, this is typically done by adding a file named .github/copilot-instructions.md at the root of your project or repository.
+To ensure comprehensive security coverage in your development workflow, you should deploy a security-focused rulebook that mandates Mobb vulnerability scanning and fixing after every code change.
+In VS Code, this can be done by adding a file named .github/instructions/security.instructions.md at the root of your project or repository:

 Troubleshooting